lslezak/blog-test/_posts/2016-08-18-highlights-of-yast-development-sprint-23.md

 - YaST
 ---

-            <p>As already mentioned in our <a href="https://lizards.opensuse.org/?p=11893">previous blog post</a>, with Leap 42.2 in Alpha phase and SLE12-SP2 in Beta phase, the YaST Team is concentrating the firepower in fixing bugs in the installer.
+As already mentioned in our [previous blog post]( https://lizards.opensuse.org/?p=11893), with Leap 42.2 in Alpha phase and SLE12-SP2 in Beta phase, the YaST Team is concentrating the firepower in fixing bugs in the installer.
 We fixed more than 40 bugs in three weeks!
-The dark side is that most bug fixes are not juicy enough for writing a blog post… but there is always some interesting stuff to report.</p>
+The dark side is that most bug fixes are not juicy enough for writing a blog post… but there is always some interesting stuff to report.

 ### Integration of installer self-update with SCC and SMT